tresorit/ZeroKit-iOS-SDK/README.md

 You can add new clients and edit settings on the management portal.

+## Administrative API

+Most of the cryptographic operations (including invites and sharing) must be done client side by the SDK library.
+To provide control over these operations, and to prevent possible abuse by tampering the client, we introduced the admin API.
+All client initiated changes which has a permanent effect on the server has to be approved through the Admin API (typically by the server backend of the integrated app).
+For more information see the ZeroKit [documentation](https://tresorit.com/files/zerokit_encryption-sdk-documentation.pdf).

+**IMPORTANT:** You must **never include your Admin key in your client application**.
+We provide a sample backend to handle the administrative calls for our sample app.
+The admin key must be kept secret and not included in any client applications that you distribute.

 ## Example Application

 An example appliction is included with ZeroKit to demonstrate its usage.
 Open the `ZeroKit.xcworkspace` workspace which contains a `ZeroKitExample` project.
 It demonstrates the following features: